DWebYVR/notes/_notes/contributing.md

 Some examples of ways to take action:

+### Share and contribute DWeb content on social.

+See our [[Contact]] page for all our social channels.
+Help spread posts tagged with #DWebYVR, and tag your own content.

 ### Start a Discussion

 Have an idea you'd like feedback on, looking for collaborators, or want to promote?
 Kick off a [discussion on Github](https://github.com/orgs/DWebYVR/discussions).